Christian-Gebhardt/act2vec_evaluation/README.md

 chmod u+x init.sh
 ./init.sh
 ```
-- After that you can run the main.py file (you can adjust the code in the main.p to your needs)
+- When all necessary libraries are installed and the environment is activated, you can run the main.py file to evaluate word embedding techniques on different datasets (you can adjust the code in main.py to your needs)
 ```
 python3 main.py
 ```